-The statewide target for post-testing is for programs to post-test a minimum of 70 percent of all students in accordance with the timeframe(s) specified by the test publisher.
-Programs should ensure that the time for administering the post-test is long enough after the pre-test to allow the test to measure educational functioning level gains according to the test publisher's guidelines.
+The statewide target for post-testing is for programs to post-test a minimum of 70 percent of all eligible students according to the timeframe(s) specified by the test publisher.
+Ensure that the time for administering the post-test is long enough after the pre-test to allow the test to measure educational functioning level gains according to the test publisher's guidelines.